MicrosoftDocs/sql-docs/docs/integration-services/lesson-6-4-deploying-the-lesson-6-package.md

 manager: craigg
 ---
 # Lesson 6-4 - Deploying the Lesson 6 Package
 Deploying the package involves adding the package to the SSISDB catalog in Integration Services on an instance of SQL Server.
-In this lesson you will add the Lesson 6 package to the SSISDB catalog, set the parameter, and execute the package.
-For this lesson you will use SQL Server Management Studio to add the Lesson 6 package to the SSISDB catalog, and deploy the package.
-After deploying the package you will modify the parameter to point to a new location then execute the package.
+In this lesson you add the Lesson 6 package to the SSISDB catalog, set the parameter, and execute the package.
+For this lesson you use SQL Server Management Studio to add the Lesson 6 package to the SSISDB catalog, and deploy the package.
+After deploying the package you modify the parameter to point to a new location then execute the package.

-In this lesson you will:
+In this lesson you:

 -   Add the package to the SSISDB catalog in the SSIS node in SQL Server.